httk/httk/Docs/developers_guide.rst

     B = A.reshape(8)[0]
     # Yes.
 Despite that this seem to be equivalent to flatten(),
-    # B beomces a reference into A instead of a copy!
+    # B becomes a reference into A instead of a copy!
 Hence, if someone were
     # to "clean up the code" by thinking 'flatten is much easier to read'
     # and replacing it, they will unintentionally change the behavior of the code!